On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

-One can show that if the Hamiltonian is convex in~$p$ and possesses a linear growth of the form $|H(t,x,p)|\leq 2|p|$, then the condition (\ref{ass-000}) holds with constant~$C=2$.
+One can show that if the Hamiltonian is convex in~$p$ and possesses a linear growth of the form $H(t,x,p)\leq 2(1+|x|)|p|$, then condition (\ref{ass-000}) holds with constant~$C=2$.
 Therefore the Hamiltonian from our example of nonuniqueness also satisfies~(\ref{ass-000}).
-Next, the results in \cite[Thm.
+Next, the results from papers \cite[Thm.
 2.5]{HI} and \cite[Thm.
-VI.1]{C-L-87} require the Lipschitz-type condition for the Hamiltonian with respect to state variable~$x$,
+VI.1]{C-L-87} require the Lipschitz-type condition for the Hamiltonian:

 that is derived from the optimal control problem.
-The meaning of~(\ref{ass-hc}) in the optimal control problems is discussed in the papers of Rampazzo~\cite{FR} and Frankowska-Sedrakyan~\cite{F-S}.
+The meaning of~(\ref{ass-hc}) in the optimal control problems is discussed in the following papers \cite{F-S,AM3,AM4,FR}.
 The results in \cite[Thm.
 2.5]{HI} and \cite[Thm.
-VI.1]{C-L-87} do not require the convexity of the Hamiltonian in~$p$, but the uniqueness of solution of \ref{row} is obtained in the class of continuous functions.
-Using these results, Bardi and Capuzzo-Dolcetta \cite[ch.
+VI.1]{C-L-87} do not require the convexity of the Hamiltonian in~$p$, but the uniqueness of \ref{row} solutions is obtained in the class of continuous functions.
+Using these results, Bardi and Capuzzo-Dolcetta \cite[Chap.
 V, Thm.
-5.16]{B-CD} showed the uniqueness of solution of \ref{row} in the class of lower semicontinuous functions assuming additionally the convexity of the Hamiltonian in~$p$.
-Because the Hamiltonian in our example of nonuniqueness satisfies the classical optimality conditions, also the condition (\ref{ass-000}) is satisfied.
-It means that in the uniqueness results, the key point is the Lipschitz-type condition (\ref{ass-hc}), at least in the case of lower semicontinuous solutions of the \ref{row} equation.
+5.16]{B-CD} showed the uniqueness of \ref{row} solutions in the class of lower semicontinuous functions assuming additionally the convexity of the Hamiltonian in~$p$.
+Because the Hamiltonian in our example of nonuniqueness satisfies the classical assumptions, also the condition (\ref{ass-000}) is satisfied.
+It means that in the uniqueness results, the key point is (\ref{ass-hc}), at least in the case of lower semicontinuous solutions of the \ref{row} equation.

-The conditions presented above, needed for uniqueness of solution of the \ref{row} equation, are classical conditions originated from optimal control theory.
-The conditions (\ref{ass-000}) and (\ref{ass-hc}) in their stronger forms appear in the fundamental work of Crandall and Lions~\cite{C-L}.
-It follows from our example of nonuniqueness that the locally Lipschitz continuity~(\ref{ass-llc}) is not in general sufficient for the uniqueness of the solution of \ref{row}.
-Therefore, the Lipschitz-type condition (\ref{ass-hc}) has to be stronger than (\ref{ass-llc}), because (\ref{ass-hc}) implies the uniqueness of the solution of \ref{row}.
-Let us now look more precisely at the difference between these two conditions.
-If Hamiltonian satisfies (\ref{ass-llc}), putting $p=q$ and increasing the right-hand side of the inequality, we get

-for any $t,s\in[0,T]$, $x,y\in r\B$ and $p\in r\B$.
-We notice that the inequality~(\ref{nr-r0}) is identical with the one of~(\ref{ass-hc}).
-The only difference is that the inequality~(\ref{nr-r0}), assuming~(\ref{ass-llc}), holds only for~$p\in r\B$, and assuming~(\ref{ass-hc}), it holds for all~ $p\in\R^n$.
-This subtle difference

-gives totally different results about the uniqueness of the solution of the \ref{row} equation, as it is shown in our example of nonuniqueness.
-Finally, we notice that if the Hamiltonian is positively homogeneous in~$p$, then the condition~(\ref{ass-hc}) follows from (\ref{ass-llc}).